To fight global warming and to reduce human footprint on environment are priorities.

 The key challenge is to provide the energy people need while protecting the environment.
 Success depends on reducing CO2 emissions and increasing energy efficiency through investments in infrastructures and services, from generation to distribution.

-Through its subsidiaries which spread their activities across North-America, EDF invests in clean energy generation technology, energy services and high level researchers to participate to the United States’ effort to remain at the vanguard of new energy technologies.
+Through its subsidiaries which spread their activities across North-America, EDF invests in clean energy generation technology, energy services and high level research to participate to the United States’ effort to remain at the vanguard of new energy technologies.